stevegrunwell/building-for-php-cli/slides.md

 Note:

-The amount of output will vary depending on the purpose of your script; a major platform migration might call for very detailed output, while a maintenance script may only need to print something if there was an error.

-Some scripts give little to no feedback, while others just barf all over the console.
+The amount of output will vary depending on the purpose of your script: some scripts give little to no feedback, while others just barf all over the console.
 The trick is to get your default output level _just right_.

+* A major platform migration might call for very detailed output
+* A maintenance script may only need to print something if there was an error.

 ----